Blue Jays Spring Training

 Two team stores, both named Jays Shop, carry mainly shirts and hats from their respective locations - behind first base and next to the concession tent behind home plate.

-Practice Fields The Blue Jays minor league complex and practice fields are 3½ miles from Florida Auto Exchange Stadium at 1700 Solon Avenue in the Cecil P. Englebert Recreation Complex, which contains five fields that are simply numbered 1 through 5.
+Practice Fields The Blue Jays minor league complex and practice fields are 3½ miles from Dunedin Stadium at 1700 Solon Avenue in the Cecil P. Englebert Recreation Complex, which contains five fields that are simply numbered 1 through 5.
 All but Field #1 is accessible to the public.

 The big league Blue Jays only use the Englebert Complex prior to the beginning of games being played.
-Once the Grapefruit League season starts all of their practicing is done at Florida Auto Exchange Stadium, which is a 10-minute drive from the Englebert Complex.
+Once the Grapefruit League season starts all of their practicing is done at Dunedin Stadium, which is a 10-minute drive from the Englebert Complex.

-To get to the Jays' complex from Florida Auto Exchange Stadium, take Douglas Avenue towards downtown and turn right on Main Street and drive until it runs into Highway 580.
+To get to the Jays' complex from Dunedin Stadium, take Douglas Avenue towards downtown and turn right on Main Street and drive until it runs into Highway 580.
 Go east on 580 for 1.2 miles and turn left (north) onto CR1/Keene.
 Proceed to Solon Avenue, turn right (east) and the Englebert Complex will be on the left.

 Public parking is not available at the Englebert Complex.
 Instead, fans should head to the Louis A. Vanech Recreation Complex located at 3051 Garrison Road.
 The turn-off for Garrison Road is 300 yards from where cars enter Solon Avenue.
 After turning left onto Garrison, the entrance to the Vanech Complex is another 300 yards on the right.
 Upon entering, follow the low-grade asphalt path until it dead ends after about 0.2 miles at a small parking lot.
 From that lot, the Blue Jays' practice fields are visible and are a short walk away down a path that first passes by two softball fields.